ldfo/Car-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

-I read nvidia's article so I decided that was a good starting point for the network.
+I read Nvidia's article so I decided that was a good starting point for the network.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-The first model I trained didn't perform well at all, the car veered off the track immediatly and I realized that was because I was cropping outside the network with opencv and I wasn't cropping on the drive.py so I decided to include all the preprocessing of the network inside keras.
+The first model I trained didn't perform well at all, the car veered off the track immediately and I realized that was because I was cropping outside the network with OpenCV and I wasn't cropping on the drive.py, so I decided to include all the preprocessing of the network inside keras.

 Then I had to tune the hyperparameters for getting good convergence and with decent hyperparameters and the dropout layer I was getting a decently low mean squared error.

 But when I tested the car on the track it was just driving straight and falling into the lake.
 I tried augmenting the training data by randomly choosing from left right and center images and correcting for the steering with +- .02 (see function augment_images on line 17 in model.py).
-Also I implemented a random flip on the image.
+Also, I implemented a random flip on the image.
-This improvements helped the car to get past the first curves but it kept veering of the track.
+This improvement helped the car to get past the first curves but it kept veering off the track.

 I realized that my training data was 80% steering = 0 so I got rid of all the data where steering = 0 and it helped a lot.

-The car drove almost all the track but fell off on certain spots so I recorded more recovery data from the parts where the car was falling off and I got the car driving all the track without leaving the road.
+The car drove almost all the track but fell off in certain spots so I recorded more recovery data from the parts where the car was falling off and I got the car driving all the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 76-90) consisted of a CNN based on nvidia's network.
-Here is an image from nvidia's article showing the network's architecture.
+The final model architecture (model.py lines 76-90) consisted of a CNN based on Nvidia's network.
+Here is an image from Nvidia's article showing the network's architecture.

 ```
 model = Sequential()